labgem/microscope-user-doc/docs/content/compgenomics/genoclust.rst

 ===================

-This interface allows the user to select a set of genomes and display a tree that group them by genomic similarity.
+This interface allows the user to select a set of genomes and display a tree that groups them by genomic similarity.
 The tree is constructed from the pairwise distances (see `Pairwise Genome Distance and ANI`_) between the selected genomes using a neighbor joining algorithm (see `Tree Construction`_).

 Moreover, the genomes are grouped in "species cluster" according to the pairwise distance (see `Clustering Genomes`_).
 Those clusters are called MicroScope Genome Cluster (MICGC for short).
-The interface also display the cluster to which the organism belong.
+The interface also displays the cluster to which the organism belong.

 Note that genomes for which CheckM detected more than 5% contamination or less than 90% completeness are not assigned to MICGC clusters.
 Such genomes will however appear in the organism selector and are displayed in black in the tree.